Container Grown Trees

 Johnson's Nursery grows a variety of container trees, adding to the diversity of our growing operations and range of plants available to our wholesale clients.
 We appreciate the opportunity to serve and provide you with quality nursery stock.
-Contact your wholesale salesperson for availability and sizes, or view the Yard Availability accessible from Wholesale Sales.
+Contact your wholesale salesperson for availability and sizes, or view the Availabilities accessible from Wholesale Sales.
 Homeowners and the general public may view container grown trees from the Public Inventory

 Growing trees in containers increases the availability for many hard-to-find species and relaxes the demand for balled & burlapped materials, allowing them to grow up to larger sizes.
 Container growing also allows many trees to be available outside of our field grown dig times.